CivicActions/ssp-toolkit/docs/ssp.md

 ##### Privacy

-{{ organization_name }} does not collect or maintain PII and therefore does not directly address this control though it may address it indirectly.
+Example Org does not collect or maintain PII and therefore does not directly address this control though it may address it indirectly.